-DaJuan Summers Selected by Detroit Pistons in NBA Draft
+DaJuan Summers was selected by the Detroit Pistons in the second round of the NBA Draft.

 June 26, 2009